Me? Who am I?

 I guess this knucklehead.

-And then, between the tests and the studying, I fell hopelessly in love.
-And before I knew it, I was a married mother of three snot-nosed kids, with a Masters in Social Worker.
+And then, between the tests and the studying, I fell in love.
+And before I knew it, I was a married mother of three, with a M.S.W. – ready to heal the world.
 And no-one (not even the Know-It-All Universe) suggested that I even think about picking up a paint brush.
 Least of all try and make it a business.

 The curve ball wouldn’t happen for years and years.
 We moved a lot.
 I loved